Toilets Matter: a Sex Matters webinar

-Join Maya Forstater and Helen Joyce of Sex Matters, and journalist Rose George, author of The Big Necessity, in the run-up to World Toilet Day.
+Maya Forstater and Helen Joyce of Sex Matters were joined by journalist Rose George, author of The Big Necessity, on 18th November 2022 in the run-up to World Toilet Day.

 World Toilet Day is a chance to focus on an issue that is too often deemed unmentionable.
 Rose George’s book The Big Necessity: The Unmentionable World of Human Waste and Why It Matters delves into the world of toilets all around the world.
 Sex Matters has published Toilets Matter: a short guide to law and good practice which looks at whether service providers should really replace the ladies’ and gents’ with gender-neutral everything.

 When researching The Big Necessity, Rose tried out everything from Chinese biogas toilets, which use human and animal waste to make energy, to Japanese techno-toilets, which wash and blowdry users’ bottoms.
 She journeyed through the sewers of New York and London, and met the heroes of India’s sanitation movement.
 In this webinar she will take us on a tour of toilets and explore why they are so important for women’s safety, dignity and well-being.

 Maya will present the Sex Matters guide to toilets.
 Written with help from experts on building regulations and sanitary provision in public places, and drawing on a survey of 6,000 people and a review of laws and regulations, this is a simple guide to best practice, for both facilities managers and members of the public seeking to challenge poor provision.

 Helen will moderate the webinar, and there will be time for questions.
 A recording will be available to watch later on the Sex Matters YouTube channel.